JasonS05/Computer-Architecture/Instruction Set.md

 - This instruction is like "addition with carry" but perform subtraction instead, and the carry-in is used as the borrow-in.
 A borrow-in value of 1 means no borrow, and a value of 0 means borrow.
 Carry-out likewise is 0x01 if there was no borrow and 0x00 if there was a borrow.

 50: Negate
-- This instruction is like "subtraction", but assumes the first operand to be 0.
+- This instruction is like "subtraction", but only reads (or pops) the first operand, uses it as the second operand, and uses 0 as the value for the first operand.

 51: Short unsigned multiplication
 - This instruction is like "equals", but instead of pushing a byte, it pushes a number of bytes equal to one operand, containing the unsigned integer product of both operands truncated to the size of one operand.